-The PC Card slots can accommodate two Type II PC Cards (at the same time) or one Type III PC Card.
+The PC Card slots can accommodate (at the same time) two Type I, two Type II or one Type III PC Card.
 These slots are compatible with Card Bus ports.
-Use the lower slot for Type III PC Cards.
+Use the lower slot for PC Type III cards.

 Some PC Cards may require you to disable idle devices when using the PC Card.
+You can use Sony Notebook Setup to disable devices.

-Be sure to use the most recent software driver provided by the PC Card manufacturer.
+Make sure you use the most recent software driver provided by the PC Card manufacturer.

-If an "!" mark appears in the Device Manager dialog box, remove the software driver and then reinstall it.
+If an "!" mark appears on the Device Manager tab in the System Properties dialog box, remove the software driver and then reinstall it.